arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 ## Arduino IoT Cloud

-The Portenta C33 is fully compatible with the Arduino Cloud IoT, making it easy to develop professional applications simply and quickly.
-By using the IoT Cloud, you can, for example, monitor sensor data, control your board and actuators connected to it remotely, and update your device's firmware via OTA.
+The Portenta C33 is fully compatible with the Arduino Cloud IoT, which simplifies how professional applications are developed and tracked.
+By using the IoT Cloud, you can, for example, monitor sensor data, control your board and actuators connected to it remotely, and update your device's firmware over-the-air.

 In case it is the first time you are using the Arduino IoT Cloud: